alttch/eva3/doc/security.rst

 install as many controllers as possible on the same server.
 Built-in web interfaces of the individual subsystems are called Emergency Interfaces.
-Therefore, they can only be used during primary setup, testing as well as in case of emergency but not for a regular basis.
+Therefore, they can only be used during primary setup, testing as well as in case of emergency but not on a regular basis.

 All programs and extensions which use API calls should be connected at least via SSL or, ideally, in a separate secure network.